IbrahimMoftah329/Capstone/Setup_and_Instructions.md

 npm run dev
 ```

-## After you succesfully run the backend server.
-Open a new terminal and follow these instructions!
+## After you're succesfully running the backend server.
+Open a new terminal and follow these instructions to run the frontend server!

 ### 6. Navigate to the Frontend Directory